jellyjul/ENGLISH_SCHOOL/README.md

 ## Getting started

-Host the parent directory on the wenserver
+Host the parent directory on the webserver

 ## Technologies: